XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 export default Content;
 ```

-In this file we want to create the logic to:
+In this file, you will create the logic to:

 * Get my XDC Address;
 * Get the chain ID I am connected to;
 * Get my XDC Balance;
 * Check if my wallet is currently connected to the dApp or not;

-In order to do that, we will make the following changes to the code:
+In order to do that, you will have to make the following changes to the code:

 ```jsx
 import React, { useState, useContext, useEffect } from "react";